 I made this soup with water since I didn’t have vegetable broth or chicken broth on hand.
 I’m definitely curious to try it with broth and if you do please let me know what you think.
 We loved it just like this though!

-Leeks, Potatoes and Butternut Squash in Instant Pot
+Leeks, Potatoes and Butternut Squash Soup in Instant Pot

 - Instant Pot